SES Becomes Microsoft Azure Orbital Founding Connectivity Partner

 SES today announced it has joined as the medium Earth orbit (MEO) connectivity partner for Microsoft Azure Orbital, Microsoft's new managed service enabling network operators to communicate and control their satellite capacity, process data, and scale their operations directly within Azure.
 The integration is part of a multi-year agreement between the two companies that accelerates and expands SES's use of Azure to significantly advance the digital transformation of the company's services and operations as part of its cloud-first strategy.

 As pioneers in Microsoft's new cloud ecosystem in space, the two companies will make joint investments in Azure Orbital ground stations that SES will deploy and manage for the MEO and Earth Observation segments.
-The first MEO and Earth Observation gateways will be located in Phoenix, Arizona, United States and Quincy, Western Australia respectively
+The first MEO and Earth Observation gateways will be located in the United States; in Phoenix, Arizona and Quincy, Washington respectively.

 In anticipation of O3b mPOWER, SES's next-generation MEO communications system, SES and Microsoft will seamlessly co-locate several telemetry, tracking and command (TT&C) systems and data ground stations with Microsoft's Azure edge sites.